jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 ### Render dendrograms {#render-dendrograms}

-If you want to render the dendrogram, normally you need to generate a `dendrogram` object and render it in the first place, then send it to the `cluster_rows` or `cluster_columns` argument.
+If you want to render the dendrogram, normally you need to generate a `dendrogram` object and render it through `nodePar` and `edgePar` parameter in advance, then send it to the `cluster_rows` or `cluster_columns` argument.

 You can render your `dendrogram` object by the **dendextend** package to make a more customized visualization of the dendrogram.
-Note **ComplexHeatmap** only allows rendering on the dendrogram lines.

 ```r